Lady and the Tramp: Character animation

 Animator Frank Thomas was assigned the sequence, in which Lady and Tramp enjoy a romantic evening.
-By accident, Thomas had came across a discarded story reel of the spaghetti-eating scene.
+By accident, Thomas had come across a discarded story reel of the spaghetti-eating scene.
 Thomas explained, "Walt thought it was distasteful or something or other, but the business that replaced it I thought just didn't give you anything."
 Thomas called Erdman Penner and decided he would animate the entire scene himself without any lay-outs.
 Disney was impressed by Thomas's animation and how he romanticized the scene that he kept it in.
 On viewing the first take of the scene, the animators felt that the action should be slowed down, so an apprentice trainee was assigned to create "half numbers" in between many of the original frames.
 Backed by the ballad "Bella Notte" sung by George Givot, the animation has since become one of the most indelible romantic scenes in cinema history.

 Eric Larson animated the character Peg, among other characters.
 He became acquainted with the character's voice actress Peggy Lee, and watched her recording sessions.
 Larson reflected, "She did some of her gestures as she went through the dialogue.
 I thought, 'God, if I could get a lot of that in the dog, I could at least have some fun with it.
 When he designed the character, Larson took inspiration from Lee and Mae West; Peg's hairstyle was supposedly inspired by Veronica Lake.
 Disney was impressed with Larson's animation that he selected him to direct Sleeping Beauty (1959), which was simultaneously in production, after Wilfred Jackson had suffered a heart attack.

 Wolfgang Reitherman, known for action-driven animation, animated the sequence where Tramp fights several alley dogs and Tramp's fight with the rat in the nursery room.
 Notably, for the rat fight sequence, Reitherman kept multiple rats in a large cage next to his desk while animating the sequence so he could perfect the rodent's physical movement and behavior.
 Milt Kahl animated nearly all the dog characters, but primarily focused on Tramp.
 John Lounsbery worked closely with Kahl on animating Tramp.
 He also animated Tony and Joe, the respective proprietor and chef of an Italian restaurant, and Bull, an English bulldog.
 Les Clark animated the scenes of Lady as a puppy.